How to use lines, patterns, shapes and forms in photography

 Even Photoshop is handy in this regard.

-Shapes are basically two dimensional representations of something.
-Essentially in that respect any image is basically a shape of something.
-When a two dimensional representations starts to become three dimensional, or rather give the illusion of becoming three dimensional, it becomes form.
+Shapes are basically two-dimensional representations of something.
+Essentially in that respect, any image is basically a shape of something.
+When a two-dimensional representations start to become three dimensional, or rather give the illusion of becoming three dimensional, it becomes form.

-So, the basic difference between shape and form is that shape is two dimensional while form is three dimensional.
+So, the basic difference between shape and form is that shape is two-dimensional while the form is three-dimensional.

-Shape is easily created by placing the source of light behind the subject and thus creating what is known as silhouette.
+The shape is easily created by placing the source of light behind the subject and thus creating what is known as a silhouette.

 Not always do you have to place the light directly behind the subject, as long as the effect is the same.

-In order to create form you will need to use light in a way so that you can get a bit of shadow in your images.
-Hint of shadow is what gives form and depth to an image and that is what in turn creates the illusion of three dimensions.
+In order to create a form, you will need to use light in a way so that you can get a bit of shadow in your images.
+A hint of shadow is what gives form and depth to an image and that is what in turn creates the illusion of three dimensions.

-To create shape the light must hit the subject from side on.
+To create a shape the light must hit the subject from the side on.

-Side on lighting will create both highlights and shadows which is necessary for the illusion of depth.
+Side on lighting will create both highlights and shadows which are necessary for the illusion of depth.